youcefTab/youcefTab/README.md

 - 👋 Hi, I’m @youcef__tabellout and i'm a computer science engineer !
-- 👀 I’m interested in Web Development with Js, and Digital Marketing
+- 👀 I’m a Full Stack Web Developer, Using Javascript frameworks and Python
-- 🌱 I’m currently working with React and some python backend
+- 🌱 With more then 2 years experience in coding with startups !
-- 💞️ I’m looking to collaborate on freelance projects with Business Owners or with Tech companies
+- 💞️ I’m looking for new ADVENTURES in freelance projects and startups
-- 📫 Send me an email at fy_tabellout@esi.dz
+- 📫 Let's Stay in touch, Send me an email at fy_tabellout@esi.dz

 <!---
 youcefTab/youcefTab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.